plant-genomics/training/README.md

 git fetch upstream
 git merge upstream/master
 ```

+* Note: we could probably change this to make it possible to interact directly with the main repository (cloning from, pushing to) without going via your own GitHub account.

 **Deploy**

 * After you, or someone else, accepts your pull request, you can deploy the page (make it available on the internet):